OniDaito/S9Lab/_posts/2013-05-10-Hackspace-Burger-Part2.markdown

 The buns in a burger are key.
 You need a nice, soft bun but also one that can take a sauce.
 The worst thing is soggy bread.
 No-one likes that.
-In our initial tests we tried soda bread which worked reasonably well when you consider taste, but turned out to be too chewy.
+In our initial tests we tried sough dough bread which worked reasonably well when you consider taste, but turned out to be too chewy.
 Classic burger bread is more like a soft, milk roll.

 In the end, Katie came up with the perfect burger.
 A mustard flavoured, light bap made with Creme Fraiche.
 We glazed them and added some sesame seeds (of course) and a little 'H' on the top.
 All that done, into the oven they went!
+You can find the recipe [Over here at the Guardian](http://www.guardian.co.uk/lifeandstyle/2013/apr/26/dan-lepard-mustard-buns-burgers-recipes)

 ![Blue Cheese and Gelatine](http://farm8.staticflickr.com/7406/8725899632_d41d52419e.jpg)

 Although they look quite brown, thats actually just the glaze.
 They are really soft but look like they could take a lot of sauce.
 The mustard flavouring is qutie mild but its there.
 Its a gorgeous bun!